WHAT SIZE DO I NEED?

 Method 1: Jewelry Store

-The most accurate way to size your finger is to stop by your neighborhood jeweler and get your ring size and also the diameter of the ring in Metric or USA.
-If you find that your large knuckle is somewhere around 19mm a medium will be a great choice.
-We have personally gone to dozens of jewelry sellers ranging from high end, mall stores and even Fred Meyer.
-None of them have ever charged for the service which takes about 60 seconds.
-More importantly they have all given us the same size on a given finger.
+The most accurate way to size your finger is to stop by your neighborhood jeweler and get your ring size which should be free and takes about 90 seconds.
+We have gone to dozens of jewelry sellers ranging from high end, mall stores and even box stores like WalMart or Fred Meyer.
+None of them have ever charged us to measure and have given us the same result.

 Method 2: Measure with Wrenches

 If you have access to a set of Metric or USA box wrenches you can very quickly measure your finger.
-To measure any finger size, use the OPEN END (not the ring end as it could get stuck) of the wrench.
+To measure any finger size, use the OPEN END of the wrench.
+DO NOT use the ring end of the wrench as it could get stuck on your finger.
 Find the size that slides over the large knuckle snugly like how a ring fits.
-If it floats over your knuckle without touching the skin then go the next size down.
+If it goes over your knuckle without touching the skin then try the next size down.

 MOULDED GLASS ROCK SLIDE